| Civil

 to resolve conflict peacefully, the hope now rests with the civil

+society.
 The potential enemies of the civil society are the

 traditional elite who consider it as a threat to their own existence.